fbattel1/ebola-genomes/README.md

 EBOLA PROTEOMICS

-Title: Comparative proteomics of lethal and non-pathogenic Ebolavirus species
+Title: Comparative proteomics of lethal and non-pathogenic Ebolavirus species envelope glycoprotein

 Description: The viral genus Ebolavirus contains six different species, nearly all of which are highly lethal in humans.
 The species Zaire ebolavirus has caused multiple outbreaks and has a fatality rate up to 90%.
 Its close relative, Reston ebolavirus, is the only Ebolavirus species to infect humans without causing disease.
-We would like to compare the protein sequences of Reston ebolavirus and Zaire ebolavirus to understand differences that may contribute to pathogenicity.
+We would like to compare the protein sequences of Reston ebolavirus and Zaire ebolavirus envelope glycoproteins to understand differences that may contribute to pathogenicity.

 Published reference: Cong et al., 2015 https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4615121/
 - This paper compared proteome of Ebolavirus species to find amino acid changes that could be associated with a loss of pathogenicity